Sylvia Sky, astrologer, Tarot reader, and gemstone enthusiast, is a widely published author of books and articles about spiritual matters.

 Set Yourself Up for Healing

-While praying for the one who hurt you, avoid picturing him.
+While praying for the one who hurt you, avoid picturing them.
 Put away the photos.
 Don't relive memories good or bad.
 These inspire grief, not prayer.
-Picture not his face or self but the God in him, the divine spark given to us all.
+Picture not their face or self but the God in them, the divine spark given to us all.
 I saw this as a chunk of gold or a wink of light.
-This helped me see that this man still had goodness in him and needed my prayers.
+This helped me see that my loved one still had goodness in him and needed my prayers.

 Keep these prayers short and simple.
-"God, please protect her," "God, please help him quit drinking," "Dear God, let him find peace" -- those are sufficient.
+"God, please protect her," "God, please help him quit drinking," "Dear God, let them find peace" -- those are sufficient.

 Get "above" it.
 Imagine you are viewing the earth from above, as if it were a dollhouse with the roof cut away.
-There you are, and, miles away, there he (or she) is, perhaps watching TV, working, sleeping, dating someone else.
+There you are, and, miles away, is your loved one, perhaps watching TV, working, sleeping, dating someone else.
 From this distance you both look a lot like the rest of humanity.
 This perspective encourages an open heart and compassion so you can stand to ask for blessings on the person whose behavior tempts you to hate.

 Don't Pray for These Right Now